IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/bounty_port_mempool_space/bounty_port_mempool_space.md

 ## Community Support

-The #LitecoinFam and other members of the Litecoin community quickly recognized the importance of this project.
-Indigo later increased the bounty to a substantial 17.5 $LTC, showing the community's commitment to making this endeavor a success.
+The #LitecoinFam and other members of the Litecoin community quickly recognized the importance of this project the bounty increased to a substantial 17.5 $LTC, showing the community's commitment to making this endeavor a success.
 Contributions poured in from various community members, including:

 - @indigo_nakamoto
 - @lukewrightmain